quetwo/hawaii-apis/README.md

 # CFML REST Presentation
-Slides, code and docker images used with the CFML REST presentation being given to the MMCFUG group in November 2022.
+Slides, code and docker images used with the CFML REST presentation being given to the Hawaii CFUG in Jan 2023.

 ### Docker Information
 To follow along in this presentation :